 - Please read the Manaaki Guidelines for Applicants and the Manaaki Application Form in full before starting to fill them out.
-Take particular care when reading through the eligibility and ineligibility sections (at 1.5) as well as the due diligence self-assessment and concept note template sections. - Please complete the due diligence self-assessment first to determine whether your organisation meets the criteria to apply to the fund.
-Do not submit a concept note if your organisation is not able to satisfy all due diligence criteria and provide all mandatory documentation. - Only applications using the Manaaki Application Form concept note template format will be accepted.
+Take particular care when reading through the eligibility and ineligibility sections (at 1.5) as well as the due diligence self-assessment and concept note template sections. - Please complete the due diligence self-assessment first to determine whether your organisation meets the criteria to apply to the fund. - Only applications using the Manaaki Application Form concept note template format will be accepted.
 The completed concept note must comply with the indicated A4 page limits.
 Applications exceeding page/word limits will face point deductions.
 Please enter information using the headings in the guidance provided in the template.